Market Intelligence: Profiling the competition

-Then diving more in-depth look under the bonnet of their website and advertising and promotions.
+Then diving more in-depth look under the bonnet of their website, advertising and promotions.
 Look at the keywords, the image text tags.
 Have they missed anything?
 How does this compare to yours?
 Do some analysis on them.
 Nothing complicated.
 An in-depth SWOT analysis is a great start.
-Yes, it is simple but often when appropriately done, is very powerful
+Yes, it is simple but often when done properly, is very powerful.

 In this article, we offered our thoughts on Market Intelligence: profiling the competition.
 Competitor profiling can show you strategic weaknesses in rivals that you can exploit.
 Being proactive with profiling will allow you to anticipate what your competitor is going to do next.
 What are their planned strategies and what are your competitors ultimate goal?
 How do they plan to counter changes in your market environment?
 This knowledge will make you more agile, be able to go on the attack armed with Intelligence to exploit opportunities and make the most of your strengths.
 You can also stop your competitors dead in their tracks if they try to go for your weaknesses.

 About Octopus Intelligence